Irish Republican Army–Abwehr collaboration

 The Irish Republican Army (IRA), a paramilitary group seeking to remove Northern Ireland from the United Kingdom and unify Ireland, shared intelligence with the Abwehr, the military intelligence service of Nazi Germany, during the Second World War.

 Context

-Conquest of Ireland was not a strategic goal for Nazi Germany before or during World War II.
-A plan existed for a potential invasion of Ireland, Operation Green, but it was more a diversionary tactic than an actual plot to take over the territory.
+The conquest of Ireland was not a strategic goal for Nazi Germany before or during World War II.
+A plan existed for a potential invasion of Ireland, Operation Green, but it was more a diversionary tactic than an actual plot to take over the country.

-What Nazi Germany hoped was to see Ireland remain neutral.
+What Nazi Germany hoped was to see Ireland remain neutral in the conflict.

-When German attempts to gain air superiority over Great Britain as part of the Battle of Britain, seen as a potential precursor to Operation Sea Lion, were repulsed Ireland largely ceased to be of much interest.
+When German attempts to gain air superiority over Great Britain as part of the Battle of Britain, seen as a potential precursor to Operation Sea Lion, were repulsed, Ireland largely ceased to be of much interest.

 IRA-Abwehr involvement throughout the period can be broken up into three phases: